epics-extensions/ea-cpp/README.md

 * transition to the MongoDB-based indexing service of the Channel Archiver
 * integration of historical control data and metadata stores of experimental facilities

-Its interface is described in the eapy module (https://github.com/epics-extensions/eapy).
+Its Python interface is described in the eapy module (https://github.com/epics-extensions/eapy).

 ### Prerequisites: